-CTE funding is also supplemented with Carl D. Perkins funding, a federal appropriation for vocational and technical education.
-The federal government is highly interested in CTE as a means to prepare the workforce with the academic and technical skills to succeed in a global economy.
-The additional funding, which amounts to about 6 percent of the total, is used to develop new CTE programs and update existing programs for in demand and emerging careers.
+CTE funding is also supplemented with Carl D. Perkins funding, a federal appropriation.
+The federal government is highly interested in CTE to prepare the workforce with the academic and technical skills to succeed in a global economy.
+The additional funding is used to develop new CTE programs and update existing programs for in demand and emerging careers.

 This information is intended for use by eligible school districts, charter schools, colleges and universities within the state of Utah.